Nenets: Nenets activism

 Although there are many Nenets people who are against the industrial development going on in the Yamal peninsula such as the activists aforementioned, there are also many who are in support of the developments.
 Those who are in favour of the developments highlight the economic benefits that they are able to receive.
 In a research study conducted in the area, one villager reported that they were able to coexist with the industries through social agreements, voluntary giving, and compensation for damages.

 Some argue that this variance in support for the industrial companies from the Nenets people lies in factors such as active leadership from community leaders.
 This reasoning can be seen as falling similarly in line with what the Voice of the Tundra was fighting for, as it can be seen that proper Indigenous leadership and involvement can lead to higher satisfaction among the Nenets people.

+Genetics

+Nenets men typically carry the haplogroup N. 57.4 percent of them belong to the subclade N1b-P43 and 40.5 percent have the subclade N1c.
+Autosomally Nenets' ancestry can be modelled to be 79 percent Nganasan-like.